 The small heater matrix radiator was replaced with a second-hand one, as the water taps had seized and corroded.
 At the same time I completely rebuilt the heater matrix casing with new foam, also replacing the control cables.
 Removing the heater matrix was a long fiddly job which involved stripping out a large part of the dashboard.
 Re-fitting it was also a long fiddly job.
 All nuts bolts and clips were yellow zinc plated, as per original.

 To summarise, I restored virtually all of the car.
-Although I rebuilt the engine, I did get the back axle rebuilt and set up by a specialist.
+Although I assembled the engine I did emply specialist engine reconditioning services.
+The back axle was rebuilt and set up by a specialist.
 For many people restoring a car or motorcycle or just being an enthusiast often means investing quite a sum of money and time.
 It is mainly for this reason that it is important to use quality restoration services.

 More about the classic Mercedes history

 The original owner of the classic Mercedes JMO 9K car was 1960/70’s ‘mellow yellow’ pop icon Donovan.
 Shortly after the car was rebuilt I contacted Donovan’s agent and arranged to meet him while he was on tour in the UK.
 I also started ‘Barratts Classic Car Hire’ in which I hired the car for media work such as film, television, music videos, and photographic work.